 - Omega-3 fatty acids (mackerel, freshly ground hemp and flaxseed).

-Living the All Natural Lifestyle takes a special effort especially when it comes to your sweet pooch.
-With a bit of planning, you can be well on your way to a successful flea-free season without resorting to toxic chemicals.
+Living the all-natural lifestyle takes a special effort … especially when it comes to your sweet dog.
+With a bit of planning and these all-natural home remedies for fleas you’ll have a successful flea-free season … and without toxic chemicals!